5ajaki/JSONextract/Readme.md

 ### Executing the Scripts

+    node runReport.js

-#### feeExtract.js
+#### Output

-Run the script to fetch all transactions for a specified safe and then extract fee information.
 The output CSV file will look like this:

 | Nonce | Transaction Hash                                                   | Executor                                   | Fee (in Ether)      | Execution Date       |
 | ----- | ------------------------------------------------------------------ | ------------------------------------------ | ------------------- | -------------------- |